 There is also extra padding at the fingertips for even more protection.
 Shortly, Fairtex BGV16 is quite protective and considering my knowledge, there are not many other gloves that have more padded area.
 Seriously, it is quite well padded.

 It has soft foam which is protective for your sparring partners and it absorbs the shock without moving too much.
 Basically, it is a bit softer than the Fairtex BGV gloves’ padding.
 While punching, thanks to soft inner padding, your knuckles don’t get hurt.

 With that being said, this new soft padding provides more protection and considering that anatomically women’s hands are more delicate, it is perfect for them.

 It has also quite ergonomic design and provides a quite good fit.
-This helps glove to have a quite lightweight as well so they spend less energy than usual.
+This helps the glove to have quite lightweight as well so they spend less energy than usual.